slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to give feedback?

 <!--
+> *"If you are impressed with someone’s work, you should tell them, but even better, tell their boss."*
+> *"Share your knowledge.
+It is a way to achieve immortality." -- Dalai Lama*
+> *"When you want to teach children to think, you begin by treating them seriously when they are little, giving them responsibilities, talking to them candidly, providing privacy and solitude for them, and making them readers and thinkers of significant thoughts from the beginning.
+That's if you want to teach them to think." -- Bertrand Russell*
 > *"There is only one way to avoid criticism: do nothing, say nothing, and be nothing."
 -- Aristotle*

+TEN TIPS ON GIVING FEEDBACK
+-- Give at least five times more positive feedback than negative.
+-- Give feedback soon after the behavior you want to respond to.
+-- Pick the moment when both of you are in the right frame of mind.
+-- Keep it private.
+Feedback is not a spectator sport.
+-- Prepare.
+Take the time to organize what you want to say.
+-- Avoid generalities.
+Cite specific examples.
+-- Focus on the issue or behavior, not the person.
+-- Pay attention to body language.
+Adjust your feedback accordingly.
+-- Keep it simple.
+Don't focus on too many things at once.
+-- End on a positive note.
 -->

 > *"The goal is to move everyone up from «unconfident and incompetent» to «confident and competent»."